Linear Quadratic Regulator#

 Discrete-time finite horizon LQR

-The update equation for this discrete-time finite horizong setting is called the dynamic Riccati equation.
+The update equation for this discrete-time finite horizon setting is called the dynamic Riccati equation.
 We can find the values for \(P_T, P_{T-1},\ldots, P_1, P_0\) offline, simply by using the dynamic Riccati equation, starting from \(T\) and iterating backward in time.
 Once we find all the values for \(P_t\), we can also compute all the gains \(K_0, K_1, \ldots, K_{T-1}\), also offline.
 The online, to find the optimal control at time step \(t\), we simply look up our value for \(K_t\) and compute \(u^*_t = -K_tx_t\).

 Infinite horizon case#